TerryV8/click-count/README.md

 ---

-# My solution, below:
-# Finally, what I have successfully managed to deliver as a best solution:
+# Below: As a best solution, I have successfully managed to deliver:
-# "A Front JavaEE GlashFish Web-App running on a Kubernetes cluster with a Redis Architecture on AWS cloud provider"
+# A Front JavaEE GlashFish Web-App running on a Kubernetes cluster with a Redis Architecture on AWS cloud provider

 ## As a architecture:

+I was concerned about the scalability, the resilience (replica) and the availability.
+Since then, I designed my architecture around that with AWS on public cloud and Kubernetes on on-premises wich provided me all those benefits.
 - #### Back End:
-We choose to let the redis cluster managed by AWS with provided us all the quality of services such as the scalability, the resilience (replica) and the health.
+We choose to let the redis cluster managed by AWS.
 Once the redis cluster on AWS is launched, with can access it through a endpoint (eg.)

 - #### Front End:
-We choose to use a Kubernetes Cluster of JavaEE GlashFist Web-App which allows us to manage the scalability and the resilience (replica) as well.
+We choose to use a Kubernetes Cluster of JavaEE GlashFist Web-App.
 Firstly, we created our docker container with a custom JavaEE GlashFist Web Application.

 ## As a CI/CD pipeline